aufaanggraini/app_sales/README.md

 install sdk for android
 add firebase plugins
-make your database in firebase and connect your firebase with the projecct
+make your database in firebase and connect your firebase with the project